 - Anticipated duration

-Access Alliance staff will provide such notice in at least one of the following three methods:
+Access Alliance staff will provide such notice in at least one of the following methods:

 - Notice physically posted at the site of the disruption

-- Notice on Company website, Facebook and Twitter
+- Notice on the Access Alliance website, Facebook, Instagram or Twitter

 - Notice on voice mail